 We determine fair value as the price that would be received to sell an asset or paid to transfer a liability in the principal market (or most advantageous market, in the absence of a principal market) for the asset or liability in an orderly transaction between market participants as of the measurement date.
-We try to maximize the use of observable
+We maximize the use of observable inputs and minimize the use of unobservable inputs in measuring fair value and establish a three-level fair value hierarchy that prioritizes the inputs used to measure fair value.
+The three levels of inputs used to measure fair value are as follows:

-- Level 1 Observable inputs such as quoted prices in active markets for identical assets or liabilities; - Level 2 Observable market-based inputs or observable inputs that are corroborated by market data; and - Level 3 Unobservable inputs reflecting our own assumptions.
+- Level 1 Observable inputs such as quoted prices in active markets for identical assets or liabilities; - · Level 2 Observable market-based inputs or observable inputs that are corroborated by market data; and - Level 3 Unobservable inputs reflecting our own assumptions.

-The carrying amounts, estimated fair values and valuation input levels of our assets and liabilities that are measured at fair value on a recurring basis as of September 26, 2014 and June 27, 2014 were as follows:
+The carrying amounts, estimated fair values and valuation input levels of our assets and liabilities that are measured at fair value on a recurring basis as of April 3, 2015 and June 27, 2014 were as follows:

-September 26, 2014 June 27, 14
+, April 3, 2015 June 2

-Cost] Fair Value Cost] Fair Value Valuation Inputs
+Cost] Fair Value C ost F Fair Value Valuation Inputs

-(In mill ions)
+(In millio ons)

 Assets:

 Cash equivalents:

-Money market funds \$ 7.8 \$ 7.8 \$ 10.2 \$ 10.2 Level 1
+Money market funds \$ 10.8 \$ 10.8 \$ 10.2 \$ 10.2 Level 1

-Bank certificates of deposit \$ 0.3 \$ 0.3 \$ 3.5 \$ 3.5 Level 2
+Bank certificates of deposit \$ 0.2 \$ 0.2 \$ 3.5 \$ 3.5 Level 2

-Other current assets:

-Foreign exchange forward contracts \$ 0.1 \$ 0.1 \$ - \$ Level 2

 We classify items within Level 1 if quoted prices are available in active markets.
 Our Level 1 items include shares in money market funds purchased from two major financial institutions.
-As of September 26, 2014 and June 27, 2014, these money market shares were valued at \$1.00 net asset value per share by these financial institutions.
+As of April 3, 2015 and June 27, 2014, these money market shares were valued at \$1.00 net asset value per share by these financial institutions.

 We classify items in Level 2 if the observable inputs to quoted market prices, benchmark yields, reported trades, broker/dealer quotes or alternative pricing sources are available with reasonable levels of price transparency.
 Our bank certificates of deposit and foreign exchange forward contracts are classified within Level 2.
 Foreign currency forward contracts are measured at fair value using observable foreign currency exchange rates.
+The assets and liabilities related to our foreign currency forward contracts were not material as of April 3, 2015 and June 27, 2014.
+We did not have any recurring assets whose fair value was measured using significant unobservable inputs.

 Our policy is to recognize asset or liability transfers among Level 1, Level 2 and Level 3 as of the actual date of the events or change in circumstances that caused the transfer.
-During the first quarter of fiscal 2015 and 2014, we had no transfers between levels of the fair value hierarchy of our assets or liabilities measured at fair value.
+During the first three quarters of fiscal 2015 and 2014, we had no transfers between levels of the fair value hierarchy of our assets or liabilities measured at fair value.